Embodied-R1: Reinforced Embodied Reasoning for General Robotic Manipulation: Experiments

 \textbf{Embodied-R1 already acquired embodied reasoning capabilities.} As shown in \cref{fig:vis_think}, we demonstrated the reasoning pathways of \alg when facing different tasks.
 Even without any SFT stage, \alg exhibited a human-like and rational reasoning process: it first infers the target object to focus on based on the task goal, then analyzes the relative spatial relationship between the object and the surrounding environment, and subsequently performs step-by-step reasoning to determine the target location (in RRG and VTG tasks), strictly adhering to a structured process of reasoning before providing the final answer.
-In some cases, \alg still demonstrates a clear and accurate reasoning process even when confronted with cluttered scenarios. \cref{app:additional_experiments} presents several case comparisons between RL and SFT.
+In some cases, \alg still demonstrates a clear and accurate reasoning process even when confronted with cluttered scenarios.

-\textbf{Embodied-R1 exhibits strong generalization capabilities.} As shown in \cref{fig:toy_exp}, we specifically designed tests using VTG tasks in entirely unseen scenarios (simulation, novel embodiment, and hand-drawn sketches).
-We were pleasantly surprised to find that Embodied-R1 can generalize to vastly different and previously unseen environments. \alg was trained solely on real-world data, yet it still made accurate predictions on LIBERO~\cite{liu2023libero} and Maniskill~\cite{tao2024maniskill3} simulations, which may suggest a promising direction for sim-to-real transfer.
-Also, \alg adapts to different embodiments, demonstrating the advantage of object-centric visual traces—an embodiment-agnostic representation.
-The right figure presents a particularly interesting case: even when using a real screwdriver and a hand-drawn box, the predicted visual trajectory remains accurate.